NHS Healthcare Microsoft Fabric Real-Time Data 2025 9 min read

 The Challenge: Clinical Teams Making Real-Time Decisions on Eight-Hour-Old Data

 • Eight-hour patient data lag: All 22 pipelines ran on overnight batch schedules.
-By the time bed managers and pathway coordinators arrived, data in their Power BI dashboards was already 8 hours old and growing less useful throughout the day, a genuine operational risk during busy winter periods
+By the time bed managers and pathway coordinators arrived, data in their Power BI dashboards was already 8 hours old and growing less useful throughout the day, a genuine operational risk during busy winter periods.

 • Five completely undocumented pipelines: Built by a contractor who left in 2022 with no documentation and no monitoring.
-When one failed silently for eleven days without detection, it was only discovered when a senior clinician noticed waiting time figures had not changed across two consecutive weekly reports; the ICB had been reporting incorrect performance data to the board during that period
+One had been failing silently for eleven days without detection, discovered only when a senior clinician noticed waiting time figures had not changed across two consecutive weekly reports.

 • Four-week ad-hoc reporting backlog: The data team of five was overwhelmed with SQL query requests from clinical and operational teams.
-Directorate managers were routinely making workforce and resource decisions using unofficial Excel trackers rather than waiting for data team support
+Directorate managers were routinely making workforce and resource decisions using unofficial Excel trackers rather than waiting for data team support.

-• No real-time clinical operations capability: Bed managers had no live view of occupancy, discharge notifications, or admission status - all operational decisions were made on yesterday's numbers
+• No real-time clinical operations capability: Bed managers had no live view of occupancy, discharge notifications, or admission status.
+All operational decisions were made on yesterday's numbers.

 One undocumented pipeline had been failing silently for eleven days before anyone noticed.
-It was only discovered when a senior clinician observed that waiting time figures had not changed across two consecutive weekly reports.
 The ICB had been reporting incorrect performance data to the board during that period.
 The silent failure scenario had to be structurally eliminated, not patched.

 Numlytics designed this NHS Microsoft Fabric real-time patient data programme as a five-phase engagement, beginning with a complete audit of all 22 pipelines before any architecture decisions, and ending with self-service analytics for 160 clinical and operational staff.

-• Near-Real-Time Ingestion via Fabric Eventstream (Weeks 12–17)
+Near-Real-Time Ingestion via Fabric Eventstream (Weeks 12 to 17)

-• Pipeline Migration and Rebuild (Weeks 13–20)
+Pipeline Migration and Rebuild (Weeks 13 to 20)

 The 17 documented pipelines were migrated to Fabric Data Factory with improved scheduling, monitoring dashboards, and automated alerting for failures.
-The 5 undocumented pipelines were rebuilt from scratch using the dependency maps produced during discovery - with full unit testing and documentation before deployment.
+The 5 undocumented pipelines were rebuilt from scratch using the dependency maps produced during discovery, with full unit testing and documentation before deployment.
 All 22 pipelines now have health dashboards in Fabric, failure alerts routed to the data team, and a monthly pipeline review process.
 The eleven-day silent failure scenario has been structurally eliminated.

 Numlytics designed a governed self-service analytics layer on the Gold Lakehouse tier.
 Certified semantic models with directorate-level row-level security allow clinical and operational teams to explore data within their own domain without data team support.
 Eight half-day training workshops were delivered across clinical, commissioning, finance, and workforce teams.
 Copilot was enabled for the ICB senior leadership group using endorsed semantic models as the sole authorised data source.